 Specifically, as it relates to mortgages, debt management is the process by which your lender helps to make your mortgage debt easier to pay off over time.
 Generally speaking however, there are three primary objectives of overall debt management:

 - Significantly decrease your interest rate.
 The average interest rate on your debt can be anywhere from 3-20% and sometimes even higher.
 Overall debt interest rate reductions of just 0.75% could result in significant savings.
-It is critical to constantly track your debt and take advantages of opportunities to lower your rates.
+It is critical to constantly track your debt and take advantage of opportunities to lower your rates.

 - Help you pay off debt faster.
 With a variety of timelines and payment periods, paying off all of your debt may be a lengthy process.
 However, with active management and monitoring of that debt, you can streamline the payment process as well as make your monthly payment cover more of the principal, which makes your debt disappear faster.